 - A method of joining metals using STRSW in conjunction/combination with a structural adhesive. - Weld bonding provides the customer with a superior repair as compared to the traditional plug/puddle welding process using GMAW.
-Structural adhesive should not be used in a joint that did not originally contain it. - The repair joint or seam should duplicate the OE build as closely as possible, unless otherwise stated by vehicle manufacturer.
+Structural adhesive should not be used in a joint that did not originally contain it. - The repair joint or seam should duplicate the OE build as closely as possible, unless otherwise stated in the collision information.